bump-sh/cli/README.md

 Note that it _can_ include `*` wildcard special character, but **must** include the `{slug}` filter to extract your documentation’s slug from the filename.
 The pattern can also have any other optional fixed characters.

 Here’s a practical example.
-Suppose you have the following files in your `path/to/apis/` directory:
+Let's assume that you have the following files in your `path/to/apis/` directory:

 ```
 path/to/apis